-Make sure to keep all prescription drugs, out of the reach of your pets.
-After you take your medication put it back in a safe place.
-Just one extra strength acetaminophen can be deadly to a cat and four ibuprofen can cause serious kidney problems in a small dog.
+Make sure to keep all prescription drugs out of the reach of your pets.
+After you take your medication, put it back in a safe place.
+Just one extra strength of acetaminophen can be deadly to a cat, and four ibuprofen can cause severe kidney problems in a small dog.

-If you are a gardening buff, you need to be aware that some fertilizer can cause problems for your pet, especially if they are indoor/outdoor.
-In 2008 over 2,000 calls came into Animal Poison Control, for this one thing.
-To prevent this from happening, find out which fertilizer is poisonous to cats and dogs and if you have it in your home, remove it to an out of reach place from your pets.
+If you are a gardening buff, you need to be aware that some fertilizers can cause problems for your pet, especially if they are indoor/outdoor.
+In 2008 over 2,000 calls came to Animal Poison Control for this one thing.
+To prevent this from happening, find out which fertilizer is poisonous to cats and dogs, and if you have it in your home, remove it to an out-of-reach place from your pets.

-Some pets have pica, which is a medical disorder which causes a desire to eat non-nutritive objects, like feces, buttons, needles, dirt, rock, etc. If your pet is prone to pica screen your home, just as you would for a small child just learning to crawl or a toddler.
+Some pets have pica, a medical disorder that causes a desire to eat non-nutritive objects, like feces, buttons, needles, dirt, rock, etc. If your pet is prone to a pica, screen your home, just as you would for a small child just learning to crawl or a toddler.
 Get down on your hands and knees and see from their vantage point the thing

 Other Substances that can Make your Dog Sick

-- One of the most toxic food for dogs, are raisins and grapes.
+- One of the most toxic are raisins and grapes.
 These foods can cause kidney failure.